fenzor28/SQL-Project-Zorro/starting_with_data.md

-## Question 2: What are the top 3 infant products with low stock levels that might risk going out of stock soon?​
+## Question 2: What are the top 3 products for infants with low stock levels that might risk going out of stock soon?​

 SQL Queries:
 ```